-While racing, a yacht shall be within the course limits designated via RO Comms, but shall only be penalized if she breaks this rule after starting.
+While racing, a yacht shall be within the course limits designated via RO Comms.

 29 RECALLS

 When a yacht is OCS, the Race Officer shall promptly identify the yacht via the RO Comms.

 30 SHORTENING THE COURSE

 - 30.1 In a fleet race, the Race Officer may shorten a course by reducing the number of legs.
 The finishing line will be, - (a) at a rounding mark, between the staff displaying an orange flag on the mark and the flag staff of a black and white checkered flag with the word "Finish" on a nearby mark; - (b) at a gate, between the staffs displaying an orange flag on the gate marks. - 30.2 A shortened course will be signaled via the RO Comms to all yachts before they begin the new final leg and will include the leg number that the new finishing line will end.
 The finishing line need not be in position at that time.